 top of page

-The Library Director, with the advice of the Library Advisory Board, will set policy and guidelines governing materials selection.
-This policy will be reviewed and revised, if necessary, on an annual basis by the Library Director and the Library Advisory Board to ensure that both understand, approve, and support the policy.
-The Library Advisory Board and the library staff recognize the responsibility to provide materials representing diverse points of view.
-The Ketchikan Public Library subscribes to and supports the American Library Association’s Library Bill of Rights and the American Library Association Freedom to Read statement.
+Introduction: The Library Director, with the advice of the Library Advisory Board, will set policy and guidelines governing materials selection.
+This policy will be reviewed annually and revised if necessary by the Library Director and the Library Advisory Board to ensure that both understand and support the policy.
+The Library Advisory Board and the library staff recognize the responsibility to provide materials representing diverse points of view, as reflected in its mission statement, which can be found on the Library’s website: https://www.ketchikanpubliclibrary.org/.
+The Ketchikan Public Library subscribes to and supports the American Library Association’s Library Bill of Rights and the American Library Association Freedom to Read statement

 The Library’s collection is composed of fiction and nonfiction titles that reflect the unique character of this community.
-It provides educational, recreational, cultural, and research information in a wide variety of formats that include books, magazines, newspapers, maps and pamphlets, as well as non-print material such as DVDs, compact discs, realia, and electronic and online resources.
+It provides educational, recreational, cultural, and research information in a wide variety of formats.
 The Adult Division collection concentrates on the needs of the adult lifelong learner by providing popular and high interest fiction and nonfiction materials.
 A core collection of recommended materials in both reference and general works is augmented by a strong regional collection and well-developed marine, travel, health, crafts/hobbies, cultural, and “how-to” sections.
-The Children’s Division maintains a strong juvenile fiction and nonfiction collection, which equally represents youth 0-13 years of age and their caregivers.
-The Teen Room contains young adult fiction and non-fiction, books, DVDs, and CDs.
+The Children’s Division maintains a strong juvenile fiction and nonfiction collection.
+The Teen Room contains young adult materials.
 The Ketchikan Public Library does not collect for curriculum support.
-The Public Library can be an additional source of information and assistance but the school libraries are primarily responsible for curriculum support.
+The Public Library can be an additional source of information and assistance, but the school libraries are primarily responsible for curriculum support.

 • Funds and space